kokushin/unitscss/README.md

 ## Usage

-Complete the defined HTML and give the component class starting with "uc-".
+Complete the defined HTML and give the component class starting with `uc-`.
 For example in the sample below you can apply the components of the cover image card.

 ```html
 <div class="uc-card _float">